 So save yourself $47 and save yourself the hassle of trying to get a refund, avoid this program and read this post to learn how to avoid scams in the future.

-If you really are serious about earning a full-time online then you need to forget about hyped up get-rich-quick schemes that promise the earth but deliver nothing but disappointment and focus instead on starting an online business.
+If you really are serious about earning a full-time online then forget get-rich-quick schemes that promise the earth but deliver nothing but disappointment, and focus instead on starting an online business.

 I’ve written a complete hands-on review of Wealthy Affiliate where I outline exactly how this training platform can help you build a sizable income online (for real).

-What do you all think about Easy Retired Millionaire now you’ve read this review?
+What do you think about Easy Retired Millionaire now you've read this review in full?